SakshammishraDs/Mastering_Statistics_For_Interviews/README.md

 Skewness is important because:
 - It affects how we interpret data.
   - If the data is heavily skewed, the **median** might be a better measure of central tendency than the **mean**.
 - It influences the choice of statistical tests and models.

+**Interviewer:** How do we interpret skewness in real-world data?

+**Candidate:**
+Skewness helps us understand the distribution of the data.
+For instance, if we’re analyzing income distribution, we might expect a positive skew because most people earn lower to middle incomes, with a few people earning very high incomes, which skews the data to the right.
+On the other hand, if we’re looking at the age of retirement, there might be negative skew because most people retire later in life, but a few retire earlier, skewing the distribution to the left.

 ---